ember-learn/ember-blog/content/template-tag-codemod.md

 To make it easier for all teams to adopt Template Tag, we've created `@embroider/template-tag-codemod`.
 The goal of the codemod is fully-reliable conversion to the new format.

-_Why is this codemod under the `@embroider` namespace?_

-Because Template Tag Codemod is powered by the same backward-compatibility infrastrucutre that we created in Embroider to allow you to adopt modern build tooling.
-When you build an app with Embroider, Embroider needs to identify, locate, and synthesize import statements for all the components, helpers, and modifiers that you use in your traditional handlebars templates.
-The Template Tag Codemod does exactly the same thing, except instead of repeating that process every time you do a build, we can do it once-and-for-all and commit the resulting GJS (or GTS for typescript users) files directly into your project.
-As a result, switching to Template Tag can result in improved build performance for apps that have already adopted Embroider.

 This blog post is a call to **try out the codemod**.
 Even if you're not ready to commit yet to using Template Tag in your app, you can try running the codemod on your app to see what results you get and report bugs that get in your way.

 The super-short version of the instructions if you just want to give it a try are: